 Try to understand each business process in the context of each of the requirements by comparing different activities and processes with what the standard requires.

 At the end of this activity you will have a list of activities and processes that comply and ones that do not comply.
 The latter now becomes the findings list and the target of your action plan.

 Now, that sounds like a lot of work when you could just skip straight to filling out the certification forms.
 Why bother with all those extra steps?

-A gap analysis is important because it can highlight what areas are missing that your business needs to fill in order to qualify for ISO.
+A gap analysis is important because it will highlight what areas are missing that your business needs to complete in order to qualify for ISO.

 Save time by learning where your company falls short and improving those areas, before getting swamped in a sea of paperwork.